 This documentation is deprecated and is replaced by the update of the ‘Broadcast by Whisbi’ app.

-Click here or navigate to ‘Broadcast by Whisbi‘ in the navigation bar of the Help Center.
+Click here for iOS and here for Android, or navigate to ‘Broadcast by Whisbi‘ in the navigation bar of the Help Center.

 Right after you select the Channel where you will broadcast, you’ll be directed to a preparation screen.